mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://www.linkedin.com/pulse/assembly-language-basic-malware-reverse-engineering-kevin-m-thomas-6212225805402009600/) to read the article on LinkedIn.

 ## Lesson 37: Assembly Language - Basic Malware Reverse Engineering (Part 37 - ASM Program 6 [CMOV Instructions])
-This tutorial will address how to hack our fifth real Assembly Program with CMOV instructions.
+This tutorial will address how to hack our sixth real Assembly Program with CMOV instructions.

 -> Click [HERE](https://www.linkedin.com/pulse/assembly-language-basic-malware-reverse-engineering-kevin-m-thomas-6214770773354123264/) to read the article on LinkedIn.